M&C Saatchi profit rises 6 percent on new business wins

-(Reuters) - Advertising agency M&C Saatchi Plc’s (SAA.L) profit for the first half rose 6 percent due to new business wins.
+Sept 18 (Reuters) - Advertising agency M&C Saatchi Plc’s profit for the first half rose 6 percent due to new business wins.

 London-based M&C Saatchi’s headline pretax profit for the six months ended June 30 rose to 9.3 million pounds ($14.79 million) from 8.7 million pounds a year earlier.